UoB-HPC/hpc-course-getting-started/3_Queueing_Systems.md

 Now back to the login node.
 ```

-Please note that using an interactive session will keep the node(s) requested allocated _for the whole session_, not just when you are actively running commands.
+Please note that using an interactive session will mark the node(s) you request as allocated _for the whole session_, not just when you are actively running commands.
 Since all the resources are shared with the other users on the system, **only use an interactive job for tasks that you cannot do on a login node or through job scripts, and give up your allocation as soon as you have finished**.

 ### More resources